List of Serie A hat-tricks: Hat-tricks

 István Nyers, also known as "Stefano Nyers", scored twelve hat-tricks, including eleven for Internazionale.

 Kurt Hamrin scored twelve hat-tricks, including nine for Fiorentina.

-Silvio Piola, the highest scorer of Serie A history, has scored ten hat-tricks.
+Silvio Piola, the Serie A all-time top goalscorer, recorded ten hat-tricks.

 Italy international Filippo Inzaghi scored ten hat-tricks with three different clubs.

 Omar Sívori scored nine hat-tricks.

 Marco van Basten scored eight hat-tricks in eight years in Serie A.

 Roberto Baggio scored eight hat-tricks with four different clubs.

 Hernán Crespo scored eight hat-tricks for four different clubs.

-Antonio Di Natale scored his last hat-trick on 17 May 2014.
+Antonio Di Natale scored the last of his seven hat-tricks in May 2014.

 Edinson Cavani scored seven hat-tricks, all of them for Napoli.

 Alessandro Altobelli scored five hat-tricks in 350 Serie A appearances.

 Diego Milito scored five hat-tricks, three for Inter and two for Genoa.

 Argentine striker Mauro Icardi scored five hat-tricks, the first one being in 2013.

-Alessandro Del Piero scored his first Serie A hat-trick aged 18.
-Overall he scored four.
+Alessandro Del Piero scored the first of his four Serie A hat-trick aged 18.

 2007 Ballon d'Or winner Kaká bagged two hat-tricks in seven Serie A seasons.

-Er Bimbo de Oro Francesco Totti scored two hat-tricks in 25 seasons in Rome.
+Er Bimbo de Oro Francesco Totti scored two hat-tricks across 25 seasons in Rome.

 Zlatan Ibrahimović scored two hat-tricks, one for Juventus and one for Milan.

 Juventus' Paulo Dybala scored a hat-trick in two consecutive weeks.

-Marco Parolo is the only midfielder to score four goals in one match.
+Marco Parolo is the only midfielder to score four Serie A goals in one match.

-Marco Di Vaio scored six hat-tricks in twelve Serie A season.
+Marco Di Vaio scored six hat-tricks in twelve Serie A seasons.

-Capocannoniere of 2005–06 & 2014–15 seasons Luca Toni scored two hat-tricks.
+Two-time Capocannoniere winner Luca Toni scored two hat-tricks.

-Lautaro Martinez is the only player to score four goals in one match as a substitute.
+Lautaro Martínez is the only player to score four Serie A goals in one match as a substitute.